SonderJ/VPC_gen2_test/README.md

   image   = "${data.ibm_is_image.os.id}"
   profile = "bx2-2x8"
 ```
-You might have spotted above that you actually need the _image-id_ (first column in the image below) but using this in the terraform file doesn't make it easier for human beeings to read i)
+You might have spotted above that you actually need the _image-id_ (first column in the image below) but using this in a terraform file doesn't make it easier for human beeings to read it.

 result of `ibmcloud is images`